City Brick Company

 demolished in San Pedro.
 The earliest listing of this company in the Los Angeles city

-directories was 1924, which shows that the company office was at 4354 West Third St. The
+directories was 1924, which shows that the company office was at 4354 West Third St. Joseph Simons

-the former company was purchased by a brick trust in 1900 and closed, and their plant locations
+are related because the former company was purchased by a brick trust in 1900 and closed, and their

 The clay is a surface deposit of loose sandy loam.
 It was mined in a shallow pit by horse